kausaltech/nzc-data-studio/README.md

 ## Getting Started

-This section will guide you through setting up your development environment to work on the NetZeroPaths Data Studio project.
+This section will guide you through setting up your development environment to work on the NetZeroPlanner Data Studio project.

 ### Prerequisites